-When Fannie Mae approves tarping of the roof, the servicer must additionally inspect the interior and exterior of the property more frequently to validate the continued effectiveness of the tarp.
+When a tarp has been installed on the roof, the servicer must additionally inspect the interior and exterior of the property more frequently to validate the continued effectiveness of the tarp.
 When the tarp becomes ineffective, the servicer must submit bids to tarp/patch/repair per the guidelines.